 Figure 3 shows the ending performance results of the virtual experiment.
 Clearly the team under the direction of facilitator 2 performs better.
-Also, it is demonstrated that the performance is not due to any difference in the knowledge base of the facilitators.
+Also, the performance variance is not due to any difference in the knowledge base of the facilitators.
 With leadership style established as a factor significantly contributing to performance we now turn to the resulting structure underlying these results.